 La Maison L'Arc-en-Ciel d'Haiti (MAEC) is an orphanage located in Kenscoff, Haiti.
 The children that live in the orphanage are infected or affected by HIV/AIDS and stay in the orphanage until they are old enough to reintegrate into Haitian society.

-The orphanage director, Danielle, expressed her desire for the orphanage to be able to function without outside donations by implementing sustainable development projects.
+In 2015, director of MAEC, Danielle Reid Penette, expressed her desire for their organization to be able to function without being wholly-reliant on donations by implementing sustainable development projects.

 Phase one of the project took place in June 2015.
-We extended the roof of their chicken coop, built a closed goat pen and built a free-standing covered feeding area for the goats and their kids.
+Honey for Haiti volunteers extended the roof of the chicken coop, built a goat pen, and constructed free-standing covered feeding area for the goats.
 Before these additions, Danielle was having trouble keeping the goats alive and healthy and therefore was unable to expand the herd.

 The agricultural component of this trip included soil testing, reorganization of both raised-bed and in-ground gardens, and the assembly of several composting bins (both traditional compost and worm composting).
 Included with each of the aspects of the agriculture project were hands-on lessons for the children and staff of MAEC.

-We also assembled two beehives and hired local beekeepers to introduce swarms to the hives.
-Due to the potentially dangerous situation of beehives around small children, we also gave lessons concerning how the children and staff should act around the hives to prevent any potential accidents.
+Honey for Haiti volunteers also assembled several beehives and hired local beekeepers to introduce swarms to the hives.
+Our volunteers also gave lessons concerning how the children and staff should act around the hives to prevent any potential accidents.

-Lastly, we organized a community library using books the orphanage already owned but were not being used.
+Lastly, a community library was organized using books the orphanage already owned, but had no practical way to check them out.
 Over six hundred barcodes were put on the books and a check-out system was created so the children and local community could use the books.